Introduction

 Customers can choose how they want to build confidential solutions by using technologies like secure enclaves or confidential virtual machines or confidential containers.

-2. Secure application enclave technology may be useful for protecting sophisticated workloads including proprietary code from any trust vector.
+- Secure application enclave technology may be useful for protecting sophisticated workloads including proprietary code from any trust vector.
 Cloud providers such as Microsoft provide application enclaves on virtual machines using Intel SGX processors.
-Intel SGX protects data and code running in memory space that is encrypted by hardware.
+Intel SGX protects data and code running in a memory space that is encrypted by hardware.

 Azure confidential computing enables different deployment methods.
 You pick either IaaS or PaaS deployment type based on requirement.
 Azure confidential computing enables different deployment methods.